kyanjd/pitwall/README.md

 Both ingest endpoints are protected by an `X-Admin-Secret` header.
 In production, they are triggered manually via a GitHub Actions `workflow_dispatch` after each race weekend — no cron schedule, since race times are not fixed.

+TODO: schedule on race completion.

 ---

 ## Database migrations

-The project started with `SQLModel.metadata.create_all` for convenience during early development.
-Now that players are actively using it, Alembic handles all schema changes to avoid data loss.
+The project started with `SQLModel.metadata.create_all` for convenience during early development, which turned into a database creation/update cli tool.
+Now that players are actively using it, Alembic handles all schema changes using migrations to avoid data loss.

 ---